steshaw/steshaw.org/posts/2007-06-24-mactax-mac-prices-in-the-uk.markdown

 subtitle: Mac prices in the UK
 wordpress_id: 71
 categories: Programming
-tags: Mac, Mac pricing, MacBook Pro, UK, Unix
+tags: macbook, uk, unix, humour
 ---

 I would really like to try a Mac as my next computer.
-I've been meaning to ever since they went UNIX :D .
-Haven't decided yet between a MacBook, MacBook Pro or iMac.
+I've been meaning to ever since they went UNIX :D. Haven't decided yet between a MacBook, MacBook Pro or iMac.
 However, I keep coming back to the pricing ... particularly here the UK and I hear it's the same throughout Europe.

 A basic spec 15" MacBook Pro is £1,300 in the UK and only $2,000 in the US...
 Almost 600USD more expensive :(

 The standard iMac 24" is £1,350 in the UK and only $2,000 in the US...
 Almost 700USD more expensive :(